poonamshettar/Portfolio/README.md

 ### Use Cases

-### 1. Data Integrity Verification
+### 1.✅ Data Integrity Verification

 Data integrity verification is important for protecting data from unauthorized access,corruption and other cyber threats.The verification guarantees data accuracy making organizations to confidently rely on information.It helps in ensurin the data remains consistent and unchanged by unauthorized entities throughout its lifetime.

-### Challenges:
+#### Challenges:

-Latency
+- Latency - Degradation of network performance.
+- Computation Overhead.📍

-### Market Benifits:
+#### Market Benifits:

-Enhanced trust,Reputation protection,Risk Managment.
+- Enhanced trust.
+- Reputation protection of organizations.
+- Risk Managment.

 [Explore the detatils](Explanations/Data_integrity_verification.md)

 ---

-### 2.IP Routing
+### 2.📍 IP Routing

 IP routing is crucial for cyber security by helping in correct forwarding of data packets across networks.It helps in traffic Managment,IP-spoofing and mitigating DDos attacks.
 Also,it enables network segmentation thereby reducing malware spread.

-### Challenges:
+#### Challenges:

+- Scalability- increasing network elemnts.
-Scalability,Security Vulunerabilities.
+- Security Vulunerabilities.

-### Market Benifits:
+#### Market Benifits:

+- Enhanced security
-Enhanced security, Improved traffic managment.
+- Improved traffic managment.

 [Explore the details](Explanations/IP_routing.md)

 ---

-### 3.Key Generation for Encryption and Decryption
+### 3.🔑 Key Generation for Encryption and Decryption

 The strength of a network basically depends on the difficulty for the hacker to obtain the plain text from the cipher text.The strength of this cipher text often depends on the keys used.For any safe network it is critical to have a stronger key making it impossible for the hacker to hack.

 #### Challenges:

-Stronger Unique inaccessible Key generation.
+- Stronger Unique inaccessible Key generation.

 #### Market Benifits:

-Secure Network.
+- Secure Network with stronger keys.

 [Explore the details](Explanations/key_generation.md)

 ---

-### 4.Data Compression
+### 4.🗜️ Data Compression

 The primary goal of compression is in maintaining the integrity of the data/file while reducing its storage space.